code4game/libgltf/docs/index.rst

    Run :code:`cmake -G "[GENERATOR BY YOUR SYSTEM]" [LIBGLTF FOLDER]`

 #.
-Build the project and generate the the static library :code:`libgltf.(lib/a)`
+Build the project and generate the static library :code:`libgltf.(lib/a)`
 #.
 Include :code:`libgltf/libgltf.h` in your project.
 #.
 Link the static library :code:`libgltf.(lib/a)` in your project.

-   You have to link the static library `draco.lib` or `draco.a` with your project, if you want support the `Google's Draco`_.
+   You have to link the static library `draco.lib` or `draco.a` with your project, if you want to support the `Google's Draco`_.
    And you can find the draco in the external folder.

 Code example: